timkleier/rubylearning/README.md

 * Resources additionally organized into categories (e.g. ruby blocks, array methods, gems, etc.) and/or tags
 * Ability to upvote/downvote resources
 * Creation of paths (based on items completed, suggest next tool)
+* Resource cateloguing at the individual level (e.g. Code School, a collection of resources of various formats, has many courses, screencasts, etc.)
+* Introduce length/duration, type (tutorial, screencast, etc.)

 Potential features/strategies:
 * Invite key creators to customize their resources